-FALCOM Financial Services

-PO Box 884
+FALCOM Financial Services PO Box 884 Riyadh 11421 Saudi Arabia www.FALCOM.com

-Riyadh 11421

-Saudi Arabia

-www.FALCOM.com

-2. Names and addresses of sub-manager and/or investment adviser:

-3. Investment activities during the period:
+- 2. Names and addresses of sub-manager and/or investment adviser: None. - 3.
+Investment activities during the period:

-The fund follows an inactive management approach to investing in the components of the FALCOM 30 Index portfolio for Saudi Equities (Benchmark Index), taking into account the relative weight of the asset allocation and maintaining the deviation ratio at the lowest level, , the rebalancing operations are carried out periodically (at least every quarter) to ensure that the performance of the index is consistent and sufficient cash is available in the fund to meet the expenses and any other obligations on the fund.
+The Fund follows an inactive management approach to investing in the components of the FALCOM Petrochemical Index (FSPI) index. taking into account the relative weight of the asset allocation and maintaining the deviation ratio at the lowest level, , the rebalancing operations are carried out periodically (at least every quarter) to ensure that the performance of the index is consistent and sufficient cash is available in the fund to meet the expenses and any other obligations on the fund.
 During year four, rebalancing operations took place in the contents of the fund's basket.
-The following are the relative weights of the components of the top 10 companies in the fund during the period:
+The following are the relative weights of the fund components during the period: